US regulators demand improved risk controls at Deutsche Bank-WSJ

-U.S. banking regulators have ordered Deutsche Bank AG (DBKGn.DE) to improve its compliance systems and risk controls, the Wall Street Journal reported, citing people familiar with the matter.
+Aug 7 U.S. banking regulators have ordered Deutsche Bank AG to improve its compliance systems and risk controls, the Wall Street Journal reported, citing people familiar with the matter.

 The Federal Reserve Bank of New York and New York state's Department of Financial Services want the bank to overhaul its technology and compliance procedures through a "memorandum of understanding" (MOU), the newspaper reported.